 Dates, descriptions, debit/credit amounts, and running balances are mapped to a clean, editable transaction table.
 Review before you export.

 Built for the variety of PDF bank statements that reach accountants, lenders, and investigators in real practice.
+Documentric's free tier gives you 50 pages with no account — DocuClipper offers zero free pages.

 Extracts the embedded text layer from bank-generated PDFs at full fidelity — no image conversion required, no rounding errors.